 6. Metal Particles are Found in Vape Smoke

 In one study, researchers measured the makeup of what they refer to as the “aerosols,” or the chemical composition of the vape smoke.
 They found that metals such as tin, nickel, silver, iron, aluminum, silicate, and chromium were present in this vape smoke in levels equal to, or greater than the concentrations found in traditional cigarette smoke.
 These nanoparticles are known for penetrating deep into the respiratory system and reaching vulnerable sacks in the lungs, often causing irreversible damage and permanent scarring.
-Any health care center would advise against both smoking or vaping as internal bodily exposure to these metals are also linked to risks for cancer and abnormal cell growth.
+Any health care center would advise against both smoking or vaping as internal bodily exposure to these metals is also linked to risks for cancer and abnormal cell growth.

 7. Vapes Also Contain Formaldehyde, or Embalming Fluid